-What Are Some Non-Medical Ways to Help Care for Dementia & Alzheimer's Disease?
+What Are Some Non-Medical Ways to Create a Memory Care Plan?

 Caring for family members with Alzheimer's disease or another diagnosis of dementia can be challenging.
 But, you've evaluated your care options and decided that a nursing home wasn't the best choice for your loved one.
-Fortunately, Alzheimer's care and dementia care can be made less difficult for the caregiver and the care recipient with a better understanding of and respect for the feelings of agitation, confusion, and anxiety experienced by a person with these memory loss conditions.
+Fortunately, memory care in Omaha can be made less difficult for the caregiver and the care recipient with a better understanding of and respect for the feelings of agitation, confusion, and anxiety experienced by a person with these memory loss conditions.

-Below are a few non-health care ideas for providing a calming environment for daily living contributive to an improved dementia care experience:
+Below are a few non-health care ideas for providing a calming environment for daily living contributive to an improved memory care plan:

 Regular Activity and Exercise

 Routine activities and exercise are essential for everyone's physical and mental well-being, no matter what age.
 Persons with Alzheimer's and related dementias will be less agitated if offered and involved in activities that are of interest to them.
-The activity should be a planned fundamental of Alzheimer's care and dementia care.
+The activity should always be included in Alzheimer's and dementia care plans.

 As a result, Alzheimer's patients and dementia patients are at greater risk for dehydration and malnutrition, which can potentially lead to even more confusion.